Matthew 3:16: Analysis

-Commentary from the Church Fathers
+Church Fathers' commentary

 Ambrose: For, as we have said, when the Saviour was washed, then the water was cleansed for our baptism, that a laver might be ministered to the people who were to come.
 Moreover, it behoved that in Christ's baptism should be signified those things which the faithful obtain by baptism.

 Pseudo-Chrysostom: This action of Christ's has a figurative meaning pertaining to all who were after Him to be baptized; and therefore he says, straightway He ascended, and not simply He ascended, for all who are worthily baptized in Christ, straightway ascend from the water; that is, make progress in virtues, and are carried on towards a heavenly dignity.
 They who had gone down to the water carnal and sinful sons of Adam, straightway ascend from the water spiritual sons of God.
 But if some by their own faults make no progress after baptism, what is that to the baptism?

 Rabanus Maurus: As by the immersion of His body He dedicated the laver of baptism, He has shown that to us also after baptism received the entrance to heaven is open, and the Holy Spirit is given, as it follows, and the heavens were opened.

 Jerome: Not by an actual cleaving of the visible element, but to the spiritual eye, as Ezekiel also in the beginning of his book relates that he saw them.

 Pseudo-Chrysostom: For had the actual creation of the heavens been opened, he would not have said were opened to Him, for a physical opening would have been open to all.
 But some one will say, What, are the heavens then closed to the eye of the Son of God, who even when on earth is present in heaven?
 But it must be known, that as He was baptized according to the ordinance of humanity that He had taken on Him, so the heavens were opened to His sight as to His human nature, though as to His divine He was in heaven.

 Saint Remigius: But was this then the first time that the heavens were opened to Him according to His human nature?
 The faith of the Church both believes and holds that the heavens were no less open to Him before than after.
 It is therefore said here, that the heavens were opened, because to all them who are born again the door of the kingdom of heaven is opened.

 Glossa Ordinaria: Or, so bright a glory shone round about Christ, that the blue concave seemed to be actually cloven.

 Chrysostom: But though you see it not, be not therefore unbelieving, for in the beginnings of spiritual matters sensible visions are always offered, for their sakes who can form no idea of things that have no body; which if they occur not in later times, yet faith may be established by those wonders once wrought.